wilsonmar/wilsonmar.github.io/_posts/2021-06-05-azure-devops.md

 ## Good Turmoil?

-<a target="_blank" href="https://www.forbes.com/sites/janakirammsv/2018/09/16/azure-devops-why-its-a-big-deal-for-microsoft-and-the-community/#353e0a8c6780" title="Why It's A Big Deal For Microsoft And The Community">Azure DevOps was a big deal for Microsoft Sep 16, 2018</a>.
+<a target="_blank" href="https://www.forbes.com/sites/janakirammsv/2018/09/16/azure-devops-why-its-a-big-deal-for-microsoft-and-the-community/#353e0a8c6780" title="Why It's A Big Deal For Microsoft And The Community">"Azure DevOps" is a big deal for Microsoft, announced Sep 16, 2018</a>.

 <a target="_blank" href="https://www.youtube.com/watch?v=3WWpx4W-oK8" title="Microsoft's DevOps Vision">VIDEO</a>:
 Buck Hodges (<a target="_blank" href="https://twitter.com/tfsbuck">@tfsbuck</a>), Director of Engineering for Microsoft VSTS, <a target="_blank" href="https://www.youtube.com/watch?v=aIiLhK0NIlY">Jun 27, 2018 VIDEO: Global DevOps Bootcamp 2018 Keynote</a> how Microsoft evolved from on-premise TFS into VSTS as a service shipping in 3 week sprints, from the same code repository.
 Add  SPS (Shared Platform Service) for account, identity, profile, licensing.